bic-sastra/BVbase/README.md

    ** snpEff **

-This tool is currently supported both Linux-based Windows-based systems.
+This tool is currently supported both Linux-based and Windows-based systems.

 SnpEff Database: